All of the questions we are asked most commonly, for your ease of use

 More often now aluminium gate systems are able to be bolted to concrete pads and therefore a quicker installation can take place.

-The simple answer is yes, that this is possible, but the gate design, operating method and size will be a major factor for deciding if there might be an issue.
+The simple answer is yes, this is perfectly possible, but the gate design, operating method and size will be a major factor for deciding if there might be an issue or additional measure might be required to deal with the wind exposure.
+This would be the same for any other material of course like timber or steel.

-A solid design and wide set of swing gates for example would have far more intense wind loading on the gate panels when closed than any of the open slatted designs.
-A solid design but sliding gate would not have the same potential issues of a pair of swing gates and the forces needed to keep them closed in high winds.
-Sliding gates will take a lot more wind load and are also better for preventing forced entry too.
+Solid entrance gate designs and wider sets of swing gates will have far more intense wind loading on the gate panels when closed than any open slatted designs.
+A solid design, but a sliding gate mechanism will not have the same potential issues as a pair of swing gates and the forces needed to keep them closed in high winds.
+Sliding electric gates will take a lot more wind load and are also better for preventing forced entry too.
+They slide closed and the front profile of the gate usually sits in a vertical C section which holds the gate leaf absolutely solid, providing more security as well.

 So, yes is the answer, but it depends on the design and operating method.

 Usually not, but if you live in a conservation area or have a listed building, you may need planning permission.
-It's a clever idea to check with the local planning department in your area.
+It is advisable to check with your local authority.

 Ground works like post hole foundations, lifting/relaying blockwork, and ducting between piers can be included in our installation.